 Have you read Flash Boys?
 I’ve had it recommended to me a handful of times over the years.
 So it was time to have a look…

-Time being the main issue.
+Time is the main issue.
 Although, with my new found addiction it’s been made somewhat easier!

 Having consumed most it quickly, here’s a short review of my overall thoughts on the book.

 Not a Flash Read…

 I’ll start with a little criticism.
 Generally speaking, I avoid negativity like the plague, but my overall outlook on this book was disappointing.
 Not because of the story, it’s characters or any of the problems that have been exposed.
 Actually, the content is really quite interesting in many respects.
 But, by god is it repetitive?!

 The earlier part of Flash Boys starts by building up the background of it’s key characters, much like one of those films where you haven’t a clue about what’s going on at first – despite knowing the characters intimately.
 Maybe I’m a little impatient, but I think they could have cut a huge chunk of this out.

 By chapter 3 they had almost lost me….

 My main motivation for reading this probably wasn’t the same as the authors target audience so I don’t want to be overly harsh.
 If you’re on holiday, looking for a long story to read about and have a keen interest in past event’s it’s worth the read.
 However, if you’re in search of golden nuggets that might impact your own trading – it’s not likely to be of much use.